What is strategic foresight ?

 Foresight is the discipline of exploring, anticipating and shaping the future to help building and using collective intelligence in a structured, and systemic way to anticipate developments.
 Strategic foresight, on the other hand, seeks to embed foresight into European Union policy-making.
 It builds on collective intelligence in a structured and systematic way to help better develop possible transition pathways, prepare the EU to withstand shocks and shape the future we want.

 - inform the design of new initiatives and the review of existing ones in line with the revamped Commission Better Regulation toolbox;

 Strategic Foresight is not about predicting the future; it explores different possible futures, alongside the opportunities and challenges they might present.
 Ultimately, it will help us act in the present to shape the future we want.

 Vice-President Maroš Šefčovič is the first ever member of the College of Commissioners in charge of strategic foresight.
 In the Commission, part of Vice-President Maroš Šefčovič’s mission is to lead the efforts to embed strategic foresight at the heart of EU policymaking.
 The Secretariat-General and the Joint Research Centre lead the implementation of the mandate (the latter drawing on its internal foresight capacities).
 The Commission’s Strategic Foresight Network ensures long-term policy coordination between all Directorates-General.
-The Commission will build close foresight cooperation and alliances with other EU institutions, notably in the context of the European Strategy and Policy Analysis System (ESPAS), reaching out to international partners and launching an EU-wide foresight network to develop partnerships that draw on Member States’ public foresight capabilities, think tanks, academia and civil society. .
+The Commission is building close foresight cooperation and alliances with other EU institutions, notably in the context of the European Strategy and Policy Analysis System (ESPAS).
+It also works with international partners, and develops partnerships that draw on Member States’ public foresight capabilities through the EU-wide Foresight Network.

 Strategic Foresight Reports